befair/soulShape/wp/soulshape.earth/wp-content/plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.5.87(08-24-2016) =
+* Improvement - Language Update.
+* Improvement - Tweaks for new version of WP.
+* Improvement - Social Login options update.

 = 1.5.86(07-26-2016) =
 * Improvement - Source code optimization.
 Remove some SQL queries from the plugin.